Bluebird Gold Mine

 The Bluebird Gold Mine is a gold mine located 15 km south-south-west of Meekatharra, Western Australia.

-The mine is owned by Westgold Resources Limited, a company formed in November 2016 from the demerger of the gold assets of Metals X Limited, who acquired the project from Reed Resources in May 2014.
+The mine is owned by Westgold, a company formed in November 2016 from the demerger of the gold assets of Metals X Limited, who acquired the project from Reed Resources in May 2014.

 History

-The mine was owned by St Barbara Mines Ltd from 1991 to October 2005, when St Barbara sold it to Mercator, for A$18 million in cash and shares and an $3 million environmental bond.
+The mine was owned by St Barbara from 1991 to October 2005, when St Barbara sold it to Mercator, for $18 million in cash and shares and an $3 million environmental bond.
 At the time of the purchase, Mercator already owned a number of exploration leases in the area.

-St Barbara spent A$30 million on the mine in the early 2000s on upgrading plant and developing its surface and underground operations.
+St Barbara spent $30 million on the mine in the early 2000s on upgrading plant and developing its surface and underground operations.
 Mining at Bluebird was suspended in May 2004.
-St Barbara subsequently sold the mine to Mercator Gold for A$38 million.
+St Barbara subsequently sold the mine to Mercator Gold for $38 million.

 Mining resumed under Mercator in the fourth quarter of 2007.
 The company planned to produce 90,000 ounces of gold in its first year, rising to 120,000 in 2008.
 Mining was carried out at the Surprise and the Bluebird open pit.

 Mercator announced on 25 September 2008, that mining at its Surprise pit had been suspended because the proximity of the pit to the Great Northern Highway raised concerns.
 Milling was to continue until October that year and then resume in January 2009.
-Mercator also planned to raise A$58 million to refinance its operations and pay off its debts.
+Mercator also planned to raise $58 million to refinance its operations and pay off its debts.

 On 9 October 2008, Mercator requested a suspension of trading following the appointment of Ferrier Hodgson as administrators to the company's operating subsidiary, Mercator Gold Australia Pty Ltd. All mining activities at Bluebird were suspended and the mine placed into care and maintenance.
 For the 2007-08 financial year, Mercator posted a loss of £31,883,479.
-Some of the reasons for the closure were a poor mine plan and the inability of the company to raise necessary capital during the global financial crisis.
+Some of the reasons for the closure were a poor mine plan and the inability of the company to raise necessary capital during the 2008 financial crisis.